M6GSN/ASL_Cloud/README.md

 ___
 ## <a name="do">Setting up your server on DigitalOcean

-once you have signed in to you DigitalOcean account you need to select the Default Project and then select "Spin up a droplet"
+headon over to  [digitalocean.com](https://www.digitalocean.com/)* and sign up for an account once you have signed in to you DigitalOcean account you need to select the Default Project and then select "Spin up a droplet"

 ![first screenshot on digitalOcera](https://m6gsn.co.uk/git/1_do/DO01.png)